-In some cases it may be possible to close half the road and replace half the culvert before repeating the procedure on the other half of the road.
+In some cases it may be possible to close half the road and replace half the culvert before repeating the procedure on the other half of the road (refer Figure 5.1(b)).
 This strategy may be useful in lowly trafficked routes with small depths of cover.

-Culverts are to be replaced rather than rehabilitated when:
+Culverts are to be replaced when:

-- i.
-The culvert has lost its shape or collapsed to the extent that it is unsafe to enter the culvert - ii.
-The rehabilitated diameter would be less than 375 mm2 - iii.
-The alignment of the rehabilitated invert will be such that the culvert is not free-draining - iv.
-There are road works being undertaken at the site (refer Road Drainage Manual Chapter 9) - v.
-The hydraulic, abrasion, scour and/or environmental (including fish passage) performance of the rehabilitated culvert is unacceptable, and - vi.
-The culvert is being rehabilitated is also being extended and unacceptable differential settlements between the existing culvert and the extension are expected.
+- i. the culvert has lost its shape or collapsed to the extent that it is unsafe to enter the culvert - ii. the rehabilitated diameter would be less than 375 mm1 - iii. the alignment of the rehabilitated invert will be such that the culvert is not free-draining - iv. there are road works being undertaken at the site (refer Road Drainage Manual Chapter 9) - v. the hydraulic, abrasion, scour and/or environmental (including fish passage) performance of the rehabilitated culvert is unacceptable, and - vi. the culvert is being rehabilitated is also being extended and unacceptable differential settlements between the existing culvert and the extension are expected.